 Terrestrial lichens, mosses, kinnikinnick, twinflower and substrate were measured using the line intercept method.
-The majority of substrate on all 7 sites was humus (Figure 25).
+The majority of substrate on all 7 sites was humus (Figure 26).
 Almost no mineral soil was encountered with coarse and medium litter, and rock occurring occasionally.

-Figure 25.
-Average length of each substrate class along a 1.3 meter transect in 2 m2 plots on 7 study sites in the Modified Harvest Zone in the Quesnel TSA.
+Figure 26.
+Average length of each substrate class along a 1.3 meter transect in 2 m2 plots on study sites in the Modified Harvest Zone in the Quesnel TSA.

-Boreal feathermosses were the most dominant ground cover on all sites except Sites 6 and 7 (Figure 26).
+Boreal feathermosses were the most dominant ground cover on all sites except Sites 6 and 7 (Figure 27).
 Boreal feathermosses were almost absent on Site 6 and were less abundant than Cladina lichens on Site 7.
 Cladina lichens were the most abundant terrestrial lichen on all sites except Site 6, where Cladonia and Stereocaulon lichens were more prevalent.
 This is in contrast to results from lichen studies in the southwestern and central portion of the Itcha-Ilgachuz caribou winter range, where Cladonia lichens are the most abundant terrestrial lichen (H. Armleder, pers. comm.).
 Abundance of Stereocaulon and Cladonia lichens was greatest on Site 6 and was lower on all other sites.
-Peltigera lichen abundance was relatively consistent on all sites and ranged from an average length of 8 to 16 cm.
+Peltigera lichen abundance was relatively consistent on all sites and ranged from an average length of 4 to 16 cm.

-Figure 26.
-Average length of mosses, lichens, and kinnikinnick along a 1.3 meter transect in 2 m2 plots on 7 study sites in the Modified Harvest Zone in the Quesnel TSA.
+Figure 27.
+Average length of mosses and lichens along a 1.3 meter transect in 2 m2 plots on study sites in the Modified Harvest Zone in the Quesnel TSA.

-Kinnikinnick abundance was variable but was highest on Sites 1, 2, 6 and 7 and nearly absent on Site 4.
+Kinnikinnick abundance was variable but was highest on Sites 1, 2, 6 and 7 and nearly absent at higher elevations on Site 4 and on Sites 8 to 10.
+Kinnikinnick was present on high elevation Site 6; that site has the most open canopy of all sites sampled.
 Kinnikinnick abundance may be inversely related to snow depth, using Parmeliopsis height as an indicator.
-Kinnikinnick was most abundant on sites with low Parmeliopsis height, and was least abundant on sites with high Parmeliopsis height (Figure 26, Table 1).
+Kinnikinnick was most abundant on sites with low Parmeliopsis height, and was least abundant on sites with high Parmeliopsis height (Figure 28, Table 1).

-Cladina mitis and Cladina rangiferina were the dominant Cladina lichens in the study area (Figure 27).
-Cladina mitis was the most abundant Cladina lichen on all 7 sites; Cladina rangiferina was abundant on all sites except Site 3 and Site 6, which were the two largest diameter stands in the study (see Table 1).
-Most of the Cladonia lichens were not identified down to species; however for those that were, Cladonia ecmocyna was the most abundant and was most prevalent on Site 6 (Figure 28).
+Cladina mitis and Cladina rangiferina were the dominant Cladina lichens in the study area.
+Cladina mitis was the most abundant Cladina lichen on all 10 sites; Cladina rangiferina was abundant on all sites except Site 3 and Site 6, which were the two largest diameter stands in the study (see Table 1).
+Most of the Cladonia lichens were not identified down to species; however for those that were, Cladonia ecmocyna was the most abundant and was most prevalent on Site 6.